 Food, Nutrition, and Dietetic Careers

-• Hospitals, long-term care facilities, HMOs or other health care facilities: educating patients about nutrition and administering medical nutrition therapy as a part of the healthcare team
+• Hospitals, long-term care facilities, HMOs, or other healthcare facilities: educating patients about nutrition and administering medical nutrition therapy as a part of the healthcare team

 • Food service operations in healthcare facilities, schools, childcare centers, and correctional facilities: overseeing everything from food purchasing and preparation to managing staff